isabellasantiago/uaubox-web/README.md

-# Getting Started with Create React App
+# Uaubox Test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build to a job opportunity (Front end JR) on company Uaubox in Brazil.

-## Available Scripts
+## To run the project

 In the project directory, you can run: